Robbie Fowler: East Bengal

+On 9 October 2020, Indian Super League side East Bengal announced the signing of Fowler as their new manager.
+His side finished 9th in 2020–21, winning 3 of 20 games, and his two-year contract was ended by mutual consent on 8 September 2021.

-In August 2022, having left East Bengal, Fowler was coaching at Oxford United "on a casual basis", according to manager Karl Robinson.
+In August 2022, Fowler was coaching at Oxford United "on a casual basis", according to manager Karl Robinson.

+Al-Qadsiah

+On 29 June 2023, Fowler was appointed as the manager of Saudi First Division League side Al-Qadsiah.
+Fowler left the club on 26 October after Al-Qadsiah terminated his contract, despite the team being unbeaten in the league with six wins and two draws.
+Míchel was announced as Fowler’s replacement on the same day.
+According to Fowler, the decision was influenced by the club’s desire to follow a more Spanish-style model under their sporting director.

 Style of play

 A prolific goal-scorer, Fowler was a quick and opportunistic striker, with good technical ability.
 Although naturally left-footed, he possessed an accurate, powerful shot from both inside and outside the area with both feet; he was also effective in the air.
 Despite his reputation as a "goal-poacher", he was also a creative forward, capable of linking up well with other players, and laying off the ball to other strikers.
 Despite his talent, he was also known to be injury-prone throughout his career.

 Sponsorship

 In his playing career, Fowler was sponsored by the sportswear company Nike, and appeared in Nike commercials.
 In 1997 he starred in Nike's "Park Life" commercial (set to the tune "Parklife" by Blur) where a group of amateur pub league players playing football at Hackney Marshes in east London are suddenly joined by top Premier League footballers, including Fowler, Eric Cantona and Ian Wright.
 In 2000, "Park Life" ranked number 15 in Channel 4's poll of the 100 Greatest TV Ads.